f-fraysse/HPE_volleyball/README.md

 - **CUDA Toolkit** (e.g. CUDA 12.x or compatible with your PyTorch version)
 - **cuDNN** (compatible with your CUDA version)

-1. Check which version of CUDA your GPU driver support:
+1. Check which version of CUDA your GPU driver supports:
   ```bash
    nvidia-smi
    ```